Hindwell Farm

-The site was first recognised by Frank Noble in 1956, who identified the defences of a Roman fort during trenching in the area.
+The Auxiliary Fort at Hindwell Farm was first recognised by Frank Noble in 1956, who identified the defences of a Roman fort during trenching in the area.
 Initial finds included fragments of hypocaust tiles, indicating the presence,somewhere on the site, of a bath-house, also pieces of an amber-glass jug.
 Aerial photographs taken by Professor J.K.
 St. Joseph in 1969 also identified four Roman marching camps in the immediate neighbourhood, three at Walton (SO2559) and another at Hindwell Farm (vide infra), thus confirming the importance of this site in Roman times.
 Roman material uncovered during ploughing at the fort and later published by W.R.
 Pye also in 1969 included fragments of early samian-ware forms 24/35 and 15/16, which suggested that the site was occupied during the early Roman campaigns through the area, perhaps in late-Claudian/early-Neronian times.

 … surface finds of South Gaulish samian, with other first-century pottery and tile fragments, indicate a Claudio-Neronian date …” (Britannia 1970)